hasura/ndc-spec/rfcs/0014-group-by.md

 ## Open Questions

 - A `Grouping` with no dimensions is just a regular aggregation, do we want to unify the two?
+- Do we want to support multiple grouping operations in the same query?